Xinglab/scCirRL-seq/README.md

            -o consensus.fa
 ```

-## 0. Pre-process: long-read mapping and transcript identification/quantification
-NanoHunter relies on the mapping and transcript identification/quantification result of long reads.
 ### 0.1 Mapping
 For mapping, we recommend using [minimap2](https://github.com/lh3/minimap2) in RNA splice mode.
 Any other long-read RNA-seq alignment tools can also be used here.